nus-cs2103-AY1718S2/addressbook-level4/collated/functional/nhatquang3112.md

     public static final String COMMAND_WORD = "editToDo";
     public static final String COMMAND_ALIAS = "eTD";

-    public static final String MESSAGE_USAGE = COMMAND_WORD + ": Edits the content of the ToDo identified "
+    public static final String MESSAGE_USAGE = COMMAND_WORD + ": Edits the content of the to-do identified "
-            + "by the index number used in the last ToDo listing. "
+            + "by the index number used in the last to-do listing. "
-            + "Content of the ToDo will be overwritten by the input value.\n"
+            + "Content of the to-do will be overwritten by the input value.\n"
             + "Parameters: INDEX (must be a positive integer) "
-            + "[" + PREFIX_CONTENT + "CONTENT] "
+            + "[" + PREFIX_CONTENT + "CONTENT]\n"
             + "Example: " + COMMAND_WORD + " 1 "
             + PREFIX_CONTENT + "Submit presentation scripts";

-    public static final String MESSAGE_EDIT_TODO_SUCCESS = "Edited ToDo: %1$s";
+    public static final String MESSAGE_EDIT_TODO_SUCCESS = "Edited to-do: %1$s";
     public static final String MESSAGE_NOT_EDITED_TODO = "The new to-do content to edit must be provided.";
     public static final String MESSAGE_DUPLICATE_TODO = "This to-do already exists in the address book.";